 More distance than that!

-Each mini workstation (removable to avoid damaging trees) comes with a desk surface with enough space for a laptop and notebook.
-There is also a built-in holder for phones, a cup holder hole (because caffeine isn't just for shoes) and a clothes hanger.
-All of course in the Scandinavian minimalist style: yes, I know what is coming to your mind.
-It's not Finnish, but it's that thing there, come on.
+Each mini workstation (removable to avoid damaging trees) features a desk surface with enough space for a laptop and notebook.
+There's also a built-in holder for phones, a cup holder hole (because caffeine isn't just for shoes) and a coat hanger.
+All obviously in the Scandinavian minimalist style: yes, I know what you're thinking of.
+It's not Finnish, but it's that thing over there, come on.

-How much does this "bucolic" remote working space cost?
+How much does this “bucolic” remote working space cost?
 Nothing.
-They are used freely, according to the order of arrival: no costs for users, no costs for the environment.
-If I have to choose to spend an hour to go to work, at least the work is immersed in nature.
+They are used freely, on a first-come, first-served basis: no costs for users, no costs for the environment.
+If I have to choose to spend an hour commuting to work, at least the work is surrounded by nature.

-It's an extreme point, and I see a lot of marketing in it, okay.
-But it is a starting point.
-The workstations are spartan also in terms of services: you have to bring both connectivity (with a mobile phone as a hotspot) and energy (space for all sorts of power banks) from home.
-A deterrent not to stay too long by monopolizing the stations, to let everyone use them.
+It's an extreme idea, and I see a lot of marketing in it, okay.
+But it's a starting point.
+The stations are also spartan in terms of services: you have to bring both connectivity (with a mobile phone as a hotspot) and energy (space for power banks of all sorts) from home.
+A deterrent to not staying too long monopolizing the stations, to make everyone use them.

 Come out, don't push yourself back in

 Already.
 THEIR normality.
-Ours is made up of closed offices, obviously.
-Yet an intermediate way would also be enough: to take the opportunity to enhance remote work also by creating decentralized mini hubs.
-It is not mandatory to stay at his home each, we could experience the possibility of creating places within a radius to be covered on foot and in a short time (Brunetta has never heard of the city of "15 minutes" or "superblocks"?).
+Ours is made up of closed offices, evidently.
+Yet an intermediate path would also be sufficient: taking the opportunity to enhance remote working by also creating decentralized mini hubs.
+It is not compulsory for everyone to stay at their home, we could experiment with the possibility of creating places within a radius that can be covered on foot and in a short time (has Brunetta ever heard of the city of "15 minutes" or "superblocks“?).
 Our normality is positioned behind the normality of others.

 A green capital: not just remote offices

-The Lathi workstations are able to withstand even the heavy snowfalls of this winter, and removed (as mentioned) if necessary, and then repositioned in the spring.
+Lathi's workstations are able to withstand even the heavy snowfalls of this winter, and are removed (as mentioned) when necessary, and then repositioned in spring.
 And that's exactly what the city plans to do.
 Also because the initiative was a resounding success.

-There has been high demand from across the city for installing more desks like these. and there have also been requests from other Finnish cities and a museum in Sweden.
+There has been strong demand from across the city for more desks like these to be installed. and there have also been requests from other Finnish cities and from a museum in Sweden.
 His suggestion is to involve local artisans in their production process, to reduce the impact on the environment.
 No wonder Lathi was chosen as European Green Capital by a program devised by the EU Commission to focus on sustainability in urban places.
 The city parks are vital resources, and these workstations further highlight them, giving people even more reasons to visit and enjoy them.

 Patience if remote workers fill a few places less than Starbucks cafes.